goramartin/master-thesis/docs/papers/searching-ontologies/12-context-driven-concept-search-across-web-ontologies-using-keyword-queries.md

 ## Intro

-Concept search that exploits structures present in ontologies and constructs contexts to effectively filter the noise in concept search results.
+They present a novel concept search approach that exploits structures present in ontologies and constructs contexts to effectively filter the noise in concept search results.
 The main components of the approach are:

 1. context for each concept extracted from relevant properties